-All six KPIs were formally endorsed by the RCN leadership group in 2012.
+The original set of six KPIs were formally endorsed by the RCN in 2012.
 Data is collected monthly by Safer Care Victoria (SCV) through a specially designed website portal.
 Each health service CEO has given formal permission to participate in the data collection and benchmarking program.

-In January 2018, the renal KPI working group became part of the broader RCN Insight subcommittee.
-The current members of the Insight committee are listed in Appendix 1.
-They come together at the end of each quarter to analyse the data and ensure the indicators are accurate, meaningful and relevant.
+Since January 2018, oversight of the renal KPIs has been the responsibility of the SCV-RCN Insight subcommittee, which reports directly to the SCV-RCN Governance committee.
+The current members of the Insight subcommittee are listed in Appendix 1.
+The subcommittee meets each quarter to analyse the data.
 Each indicator has clear definitions, parameters and targets set.
 Targets may be changed as performance evolves and will be assessed by the Insight subcommittee.